 Which is why we seek other ways to capture the thrill, to pump up the adrenaline.

 Taos Ski Valley: 51% Ass-Kicking

 I have lots of ways of achieving this, but one of my favorites is mogul skiing.
-It’s been a lifelong project to achieve the effortless grace exhibited by expert skiers in bouncing over the tops of Volkswagen-sized mounds of snow on a 60% gradient.
+It’s been a lifelong project to achieve the effortless grace exhibited by expert skiers in bouncing over the tops of Volkswagen-sized mounds of snow on a steep downhill pitch.
 As time goes on, I keep improving, but I am always terrified and have often taken harrowing spills.

-At this point in my life, I have skied most of the major American ski resorts, from Snowbird to Telluride to Jackson Hole.
+At this point in my life, I have skied most of the major ski areas in America, from Snowbird to Telluride to Jackson Hole.
 But when it comes to sharpening my mogul skiing skills, there is no better place than Taos, New Mexico.

-An hour and a half north of Santa Fe, the village of Taos, with its adobe buildings and mesquite-scented air, is still 30 miles short of Taos Ski Valley, where more than 110 runs are weighted heavily toward black diamonds and double black diamonds.
-51% of the runs are labeled expert, and even the intermediate runs are of a character that would be deemed expert at any other ski area.
+An hour and a half north of Santa Fe, the village of Taos, with its adobe buildings and mesquite-scented air, is still 30 miles short of Taos Ski Valley, where more than 110 runs are weighted heavily toward black diamonds.
+51% of the runs are labeled expert, and even the intermediate runs are of a character that would be deemed expert at many other ski areas.
 Taos is not for the faint of heart.

 A Friend, A Menace

-I went to Taos with my old pal, Randy Gray, who is no stranger to harrowing adventures.
-I have known Gray for nearly 40 years and can confidently say that I have feared for my life more times in Gray’s presence than anyone else I know.
+I went to Taos with my old friend, Randy Gray, who is no stranger to harrowing adventures.
+I have known Gray for 40 years and can confidently say that I have feared for my life more times in his presence than anyone else I know.

 As a youth, Gray possessed an uncanny ability to endanger those around him.
 When we were pole vaulters in high school, Gray egged me on to all kinds of reckless stupidity.
 Then, as now, I have always felt obliged to return the favor.
 So it was with some relish we traveled together to Taos Ski Valley.